About this Manual

 This guide is broken down into the following chapters:

-The first chapter of this guide describes the RadiantOne identity source integration capabilities.
+The first chapter of this guide describes the main RadiantOne module, the Federated Identity Engine, along with a logical architecture of the product.
 In particular, it covers the different layers involved in a directory design and how each work alongside one another.

 This chapter develops the concept of “identity union” in addition to concepts for handling issues such as authentication and authorization when facing an identity aggregation/integration challenge.